overlookmotel/sequelize-definer/README.md

 ## Current status

 API is stable.

-All features listed below are implemented.
-Basic functionality is tested, but no tests for options as yet - will follow shortly.
+All features and options are fairly well tested.

-Designed to be used with Sequelize v2.0.0 branch, but may work on Sequelize v1.7 too.
+Designed to be used with Sequelize v2.0.0 branch, but may work on Sequelize v1.7 too - please let me know if you have success with v1.7.

 ## Usage